cciangelisa/cci-sandbox-angcci-org/README.md

 5. Downloading firefox and attemping to create a context that way annnndddd it worked..

+# Permissions
+Invited angelisamaria (non-admin) to the team and this was reflected in CircleCI angelisamaria can see other team members (https://circleci.com/team/gh/angcci) and the # projects followed While logged in as angelisamaria, plan usage (https://circleci.com/gh/organizations/angcci/settings#usage) can be viewed

+https://github.com/orgs/angcci/people/angelisamaria/repositories/angcci/cci-sandbox-angcci-org views user permissions for a specific repo within the org

 https://circleci.com/account/plans
 Tells me the "orgs" I have permissions to, even though only one is an actual GitHub org and the other is just a user account